 - They use computational methods through on-the-spot training and learning by doing,

-Participants will form project teams of three members and will be guided by two experienced researchers – one with a strong topical expertise and one with a strong methodological expertise.
+Participants will form project teams of three members and will be guided by two experienced researchers – one with strong topical expertise and one with a strong methodological expertise.
 The guides serve as senior researchers and as project managers.
 About half of them will be local faculty or senior fellows of BIGSSS while the other half will be external experts in methods of computational social science.
 Besides the methodological and topical contributions by the guides, each school features keynotes and some introductory topical and methodological lectures by senior external experts.

 Each project should combine CSS methods with a focus on the respective topic of the summer school – conflict, migration or social cohesion.
 Each summer school will operate on a common pool of data and code to access it.
 Core scripts for data access to the datasets will be provided to enable easy integration in research projects.
 The central language for this will be R.